Will a voluntary termination affect my credit rating?

 One of the ways people exploit the voluntary termination clause is with very high mileage.
 For example, if you cover 30,000 miles per year, your car will be worth much less after three years than if you only cover 5,000 miles per year.
 So they sign a PCP agreement for a very low annual mileage (to keep their payments down), then drive much further than the agreed mileage and VT the car with an enormous excess mileage.

-Understandably, the finance companies do not like this exploitation of a legal loophole.
+Understandably, the finance companies do not like this exploitation of a legal loophole and they do fight it.

 If you’ve done 100,000 miles but your car is in good condition, it’s difficult for a finance company to argue that you have not taken “reasonable care” of your car.
 However, they’ll certainly try and they may well be very aggressive about it.

-The finance company will not take you to court over excess mileage on a PCP agreement, regardless of any threats they might make.
+The finance company is highly unlikely to take you to court over excess mileage on a PCP agreement, regardless of any threats they might make.
 It’s an empty threat, so be polite but stick to your guns.
 Again, LegalBeagles is an excellent source of legal advice on this matter.

 The Car Expert does not condone people trying to take advantage of voluntary termination rights because they can’t be bothered paying what they owe.